Ryan Howard (The Office): Seasons 1–2

-For the first episode and for much of season 1, Ryan's purpose in the show mirrors that of his British equivalent, Ricky Howard.
+For the first episode and much of season 1, Ryan's purpose in the show mirrors that of his British equivalent, Ricky Howard.
 He is the audience surrogate, allowing other characters to introduce themselves to him, and by extension, the viewer.

-Ryan was hired to replace Tom Peets, an employee who had lost a battle with depression and committed suicide shortly before the start of the series.
+Ryan was hired to replace Tom Peets, an employee who had committed suicide shortly before the start of the series.
 Tom is first referenced in the season 2 episode "Performance Review", where a note from him in Michael Scott's long-ignored suggestion box requests counseling for his depression.
-Michael initially assumes the note is a joke, as no-one who currently works at the branch is named Tom, until Phyllis reminds him of the suicide.
+Michael initially assumes the note is a joke as no one who currently works at the branch is named Tom, until Phyllis reminds him of the suicide.

-Over the first two seasons, Ryan's character is a secondary one and he is primarily defined by his dissatisfaction with his job, and his relationships with Michael and Kelly.
-His dissatisfaction manifests itself in his use of sarcasm and general disinterest towards his co-workers.
-Ryan does not wish to stay at Dunder Mifflin long or even be remembered when he leaves, citing that his ultimate fear is that he will gain a nickname around the office (being "the something guy").
-During Ryan's term as a temporary employee (and even for a few months after his promotion to full-time status), various characters (mainly Dwight) frequently address him as "Temp" instead of by his real name.
+Over the first two seasons, Ryan is a minor character primarily defined by his dissatisfaction with his job and his relationships with Michael and Kelly.
+He is sarcastic and generally uninterested towards his co-workers.
+Ryan wants to step away from Dunder Mifflin as soon as possible, saying that his ultimate fear would be to become a fixture around the office with a nickname on the pattern of "the (something) guy".
+During Ryan's term as a temporary employee (and even for a few months after his full-time promotion), various characters (mainly Dwight) frequently address him as "Temp" instead of by his name.
 In later seasons, several characters sarcastically use this term long after Ryan has risen to a more prominent position in the company.

-Ryan is often the victim of Michael's antics and bizarre man-crush on him, usually resigning to requests without complaint.
+Ryan is often the victim of Michael's ridiculous behavior, usually resigning himself without complaint.
 Also, by the end of season 2, Jim facilitates a relationship between Kelly and Ryan, which is very rocky from the start.

 Season 3

-By the third season's opening episode "Gay Witch Hunt", Ryan becomes a full-time employee and inherits the job vacated by Jim Halpert.
+By the third season's opening episode "Gay Witch Hunt," Ryan becomes a full-time employee and inherits the job vacated by Jim Halpert.
 Despite the promotion, Michael still treats Ryan as his personal assistant.
-Upon Jim's return to Scranton after the branch merger, there is a moment of awkwardness when Jim casually sets up at his former desk, only to learn that it now belongs to Ryan—who refuses to give the desk back to Jim, the first hint at a rivalry between the two.
+Upon Jim's return to Scranton after the branch merger, there is a moment of awkwardness when Jim casually sets up at his former desk, only to learn that it now belongs to Ryan—who refuses to give it back, the first hint of a rivalry.

-Ryan goes to his first sales call in "Initiation", where he is subjected to a series of tests by Dwight.
-Despite his superior education, Ryan is not a good salesman—his first client tells him flat out that he does not like him.
+Ryan goes to his first sales call in "Initiation," where he is subjected to a series of tests by Dwight.
+Despite his business education, Ryan is not a good salesman—his first client tells him flat out that he does not like him.

-In the last scene of "The Job", Ryan receives a call from the New York headquarters, offering him the job previously held by Jan Levinson and making him Michael's immediate superior.
+In the last scene of "The Job," Ryan receives a call from the New York headquarters, offering him the job previously held by Jan Levinson and making him Michael's immediate superior.
 After he hangs up, he immediately dumps Kelly.